gigasquid/clj-hexapod/README.md

 # clj-hexapod

+Yes - Hexapods need to use Clojure!

-This a control library for the
+This is a control libray for the
 [PhantomX Hexapod](http://www.trossenrobotics.com/phantomx-ax-hexapod.aspx).

 You can control it via XBee and